 It’s May 30, 1978 and a normal night at Hill Air Force Base in Ogden, Utah–until a bogey shows up in their air space.
 It gets even stranger when the UFO requests permission to land, then changes its mind, but by then F-16s escort it to the ground.
 A human girl in her early teens and a robot exit the craft, a strange botanical lifeform found onboard later that night by a USAF landing party.
 The vehicle, robot, and the strange plant are impounded, then subsequently sent to Area 51.

 Greenley eventually gets his leaf sample, then makes a ground-breaking discovery that he can never share, due to his security oaths and research agreement at this Top Secret facility.
-Eventually, however, he’s confronted by an ethical dilemma that forces him to make a treasonous and potentially deadly decision.
+Shortly thereafter he’s confronted by an ethical dilemma that forces him to make a treasonous and potentially deadly decision.

 A unique combination of hard science fiction, suspense, intrigue, and a touch of humor, this story has been described as a “dark version of ET: The Extraterrestrial.”
 Strong characterizations, a mysterious setting loaded with intrigue, and unexpected plot twists make this an unforgettable tale whether you’re a science fiction fan, botanist, UFO aficionado, or simply enjoy a good story.